IvanVeloz/nds-slot2/README.md

 All of the diagrams are drawn assuming PHI is set up at 16MHz.

+The diagrams only cover `~CS1` reads and writes (in GBA terms, the ROM, not the RAM).
+A textual description of `~CS2` access can be found in [jojolebarjos/gba-cartridge](https://github.com/jojolebarjos/gba-cartridge).

 I have not collected all possible combinations, but you can see what's available and extrapolate or capture on your own.
 Contributions, of course, are very welcome.
 Requests too.

 Without further ado, these are the timing diagrams.
 You can also download them [here](https://github.com/IvanVeloz/nds-slot2/tree/gh-pages).
 They may not be to scale relative to each other, depending on how wide your screen is.

 ### Powerup diagram

 **Powerup sequence**: at 0ms voltage on VCC starts ramping up.
-Simultaneously, `~CS` and `~CS2` ramp up with no delay, suggesting a strong pullup resistor.
+Simultaneously, `~CS1` and `~CS2` ramp up with no delay, suggesting a strong pullup resistor.
 At 125ms the `~WR` and `~RD` lines are activated.
 The `AD` lines are weakly pulled up.
-At some point `~CS` and `~CS2` become actively driven, perhaps together with `~WR` and `~RD`.
+At some point `~CS1` and `~CS2` become actively driven, perhaps together with `~WR` and `~RD`.
 At 2200ms, the splash screen is shown, with the health warning.
 The NDS proceeds to seach for a GBA game or NDS accessory.
 Documentation for this is beyond the scope of this document, but I believe GBATEK has details on it.

 ![Powerup timings](https://ivanveloz.github.io/nds-slot2/powerup.svg)